 If you’re in China during the Spring Festival, also known as the Chinese New Year, you’re going to want to do some sightseeing in Kunming.

-The Spring Festival is the most important Chinese festival celebrated at the turn of the traditional lunisolar Chinese calendar.
+The Spring Festival is the most important Chinese festival celebrated on the traditional lunisolar Chinese calendar.

-No matter the places you go to visit in Kunming, China, you will see Chinese New Year decorations and celebrations.
-Festivities in the city run from the evening preceding the first day, to the Lantern Festival on the 15th day of the first calendar month.
+No matter the places you visit in Kunming, China, you will see Chinese New Year decorations and celebrations.
+Festivities in the city run from the evening preceding the first day to the Lantern Festival on the 15th day of the first calendar month.
 You won’t want to miss that event.
 The New Year falls on the new moon between Jan.
 21 and Feb.
 20. In 2018, the Chinese New Year will be on Feb.
-16 and it’s the Year of the Dog.
+16, and it’s the Year of the Dog.

 During the Spring Festival, there is one place where students can do a lot of Kunming sightseeings.
 It’s called Festival Street.